Linus41/FinalClassRepo/18-React/02-Homework/README.md

 ## Acceptance Criteria

-Given a table of random users, when the user loads the page, a table of employees should render.
+The application should render on a single page:

+  * A form to input an expense.

+  * A table of all expenses.

+  * A running total of entered expenses.

-The user should be able to:
+A user should be able to input an expense, consisting of:

-  * Sort the table by at least one category

-  * Filter the users by at least one property.
+  * A dollar amount

+NO BACKEND IS NEEDED

 ## Commit Early and Often